Designated Work Groups (DWG) and Health & Safety Reps (HSR)

 Training needs for HSRs

-- Please refer to the "Guide to OHS Training" for information on the relevant training required for HSRs.
+- Please refer to the online "Guide to OHS Training" for information on the relevant training required for HSRs.